Manuel Luethi HOMEPAGE

 Measure rigidity and fractals.

 Joint with Osama Khalil and Barak Weiss.
-In preparation.
+Submitted to GAFA.

 Talk at IHP Arxiv